everx-labs/DeBot-IS-consortium/SecurityCardManagement/README.md

 Since DeBot is a smart contract then all functions work asyncronously by design.
 It means that they don't return anything despite the fact that all have `returns` value in their specification.
 Result callback will be called later and it must have arguments defined in `returns` section.

-`getBlockHashs` - get H2 and H3 hashes from security card.
+`getBlockHashes` - get H2 and H3 hashes from security card.
-The browser should call several functions from the sacurity card library to get H2 and H3.
+The browser should call several functions from the security card library to get H2 and H3.
 The workflow:
 1. get H2 using the getHashOfEncryptedPassword function;
 2. get H3 using getHashOfCommonSecret function.